cedadev/jasmin-workshop/exercises/ex11/README.md

        4815542.batch      100Mn       924K         host195          1
            4815542.0      100Mn      1016K         host267          1
    ```
-1. Explore MPI job requirements
+1. Explore MPI job requirements -Optional-
    * Specify the memory required per core using `--mem-per-cpu=XXX`
-   * Specify the node type using `--constraint="intel"`
-   * Define a distribution of cores across nodes
+   * Define a distribution of tasks across nodes using `--ntasks-per-node=XXX` and `--nodes=<minnodes[-maxnodes]>`
-   * Submit the same job script but pass the new memory and core distribution to SLURM `sbatch`
+   * Submit the same job script but pass the new memory and core distribution arguments to SLURM `sbatch`
    * What is the job wait time?
    * What is the elapsed time per job?
+   * Now add the node type specification `--constraint="intel"`
+   * Rerun the job

 ### Answers to questions